mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 			i=$(($i + 1))
 		done

-  - Connect to ESXi-B by ssh client then run the below script.
+  - Connect to ESXi-B by ssh client then run the below shell script.

 		#!/bin/sh